min2ha/ukwa-site/content/target/38666/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Torfaen at War - digital stories and expressions

 Project to research, explore, share the impact of, and raise awareness of the commemoration of WW1 in Torfaen and local settlement areas.